 - 15-16 weeks: An antibody titer is recommended to confirm immunity since a small proportion of puppies may still not be covered.

-If you own a Barrett puppy, please vaccinate your puppy per the WCA protocol.
+If you own a Barrett puppy, please vaccinate your puppy with the protocol provided in your Purchase Agreement.

 Your puppy is vulnerable until he/she has completed the puppy vaccination series.